Ultimaker/libCharon/docs/cura_package.md

 ```

 This returns a list of full file paths relative to the package root.
-You can then get the contents of any of the materials using the `read` method.
+You can then get the contents of any of the materials using the `getStream` method.

 ```python
 for material_file_path in material_files: